ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/220553 Identification for Plumbing Piping and Equipment.md

    1. Purpose
 1. CEILING MARKERS
    1. Provide ceiling markers consisting of color coded dots equal to Brady Worldwide, Inc. “Series 23250” or approved product of Seton Identification Products or Marking Services, Inc.
+1. EQUIPMENT IDENTIFICATION
-1. EQUIPMENT IDENTIFICATION*   1.
-Identify all equipment installed under this Division with 2-inch-high Gothic vinyl film black letters or numbers with permanent adhesive and conforming to the equipment designation identification shown on the Drawings:
+	1. Identify all equipment installed under this Division with 2-inch-high Gothic vinyl film black letters or numbers with permanent adhesive and conforming to the equipment designation identification shown on the Drawings:
       1. Brady Worldwide, Inc. “B-933” or approved product of Seton Identification Products or Marking Services, Inc.

-1. EXECUTION
+## EXECUTION

-1. INSTALLATION OF PIPE MARKERS*   1.
-Identify the content and directional flow of all piping on the Project with the specified pipe markers.
+1. INSTALLATION OF PIPE MARKERS
+	1. Identify the content and directional flow of all piping on the Project with the specified pipe markers.
    1. Provide pipe marking that complies with ANSI A13.1 with respect to:
-      1.
    1. Letter color.
    1. Letter size.
    1. Background color.